EXPLAINER-How could Europe cap surging energy prices? | Headlines

 EXPLAINER-How could Europe cap surging energy prices?

-9 to discuss how to ease the burden of soaring energy prices https://www.reuters.com/business/energy/eu-sets-sights-energy-market-reform-prices-soar-2022-08-30 on businesses and households as a matter or urgency.
-European power costs have surged in the last year, driven by record gas prices as Russia curbed supply to Europe.
+The jump in power prices has yielded bumper revenues for non-gas generators with cheaper running costs, like wind farms and nuclear plants, and the EU said countries should use the price cap to skim off those revenues and spend the cash on curbing consumers' bills.
+The Czech Republic, which holds the EU's rotating presidency, has also put forward options for energy ministers to consider when they meet on Friday.

-The European Union is preparing an emergency plan to separate power prices from the soaring cost of gas - as well as longer-term reforms aimed at ensuring electricity prices reflect cheaper renewable energy.
+The European Union is preparing emergency plans to cap gas prices or separate power prices from the soaring cost of gas - as well as longer-term reforms aimed at ensuring electricity prices reflect cheaper renewable energy.
 Energy ministers from EU countries will meet on Sept.
-9 to discuss how to ease the burden of soaring energy prices https://www.reuters.com/business/energy/eu-sets-sights-energy-market-reform-prices-soar-2022-08-30 on businesses and households as a matter or urgency.
+9 to discuss how to ease the burden of soaring energy prices on businesses and households as a matter of urgency.

 European power costs have surged in the last year, driven by record gas prices as Russia curbed supply to Europe.
 European governments have accused Moscow of using energy as blackmail, in retaliation for western support for Ukraine after Russia's invasion.
-Russian gas giant Gazprom says it is a reliable supplier and has blamed cuts in flows on technical issues.
+Russian gas giant Gazprom has blamed the cuts on Western sanctions and technical issues.

 Changing the 27-country EU's energy systems may be complex and lengthy, as the cross-border trading of energy commodities among the bloc's members has taken two decades to emerge and solidify.
 But policymakers are racing to find a short-term solution.
 Here's why Europe is considering energy market reforms, and what they could entail.

-The effect has been to drive up the price of producing power from gas in Europe, resulting in higher overall power prices.
-"The current market design offers Russia, for example, a virtual field of action for destructive market manipulation," Nina Scheer, parliamentary energy spokeswoman of the Social Democrats, the leading party in the Berlin coalition, wrote in the Handelsblatt business daily on Aug.
-30.

-Other factors boosting power prices include problems with French nuclear plants https://www.reuters.com/world/france-braces-uncertain-winter-nuclear-power-shortage-looms-2022-08-30 and severe drought in Europe that hampered hydropower output and affected coal deliveries.
-Germany's benchmark power contract for 2023 on Monday hit 1,050 euros a megawatt hour (MWh), 14 times the level a year ago.
+Germany's benchmark power contract for 2023 surged to a record high of 1,050 euros a megawatt-hour (MWh) in late August, 14 times the level a year ago, although prices have since partially retreated.
+Other factors boosting power prices include problems with French nuclear plants and severe drought in Europe that hampered hydropower output and affected coal deliveries.

 HOW COULD THE EU CHANGE ENERGY PRICES?
-EU Commission chief Ursula von der Leyen said on Aug.
-29 that the EU needed to decouple the price of gas and power, without giving further details.
+EU Commission chief Ursula von der Leyen has said that the EU needed to decouple the price of gas and power, without giving further details.

+A draft Commission note, seen by Reuters last week, said the Commission's upcoming proposals should include a price cap for certain power generators that do not run on gas.
+The jump in power prices has yielded bumper revenues for non-gas generators with cheaper running costs, like wind farms and nuclear plants, and the EU said countries should use the price cap to skim off those revenues and spend the cash on curbing consumers' bills.

+The Czech Republic, which holds the EU's rotating presidency, has also put forward options for energy ministers to consider when they meet on Friday.
+They include a price cap on imported gas from certain countries, a price cap on gas used to produce electricity, or temporarily removing gas power plants from the current EU system of setting electricity prices.

 Capping the gas price would limit that incentive, and critics say it could even encourage more gas use when governments need to be rolling out policies to reduce consumption.
 Some analysts have suggested targeted financial support for low-income households and businesses hit hardest by the soaring prices would be a better option than a hasty market overhaul.